kubevirt/kubevirt/tools/perfscale-load-generator/README.md

     qps: 20
     // burst is the maximum burst for throttle to control the job creation rate
     burst: 20
-    // waitWhenFinished delays the termination of the workloa
+    // waitWhenFinished delays the termination of the workload
     waitWhenFinished: 30s
     // objects defines a list of object spec to be created
     objects: